dgasmith/opt_einsum/docs/source/index.rst

 The above will automatically find the optimal contraction order, in this case, identical to that of the optimized function above, and compute the products for you.
-In this particular case it was able to use vendor BLAS using the `np.dot` function under the hood to exploit additional parallelism and performance.
+Additionally, ``contract`` can use vendor BLAS with the ``numpy.dot`` function under the hood to exploit additional parallelism and performance.

-We can then view more details about the optimized contraction order:
+Details about the optimized contraction order can be explored:

 .. code:: python